Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

                 1. If in the current branch, those files are the same as the given branch, no action is needed.
                 2. If in the current branch, those files are the same as the ancestor, we want to keep the changed version from the given branch.
-                3. If in the current branch, those files are the different from the ancestor, and different from the current branch, we have a conflict.
+                3. If in the current branch, those files are the different from the ancestor, and different from the current branch, we have a merge conflict.
+       3. For the common files between the given branch and the current branch, if they both modified the file from the common ancestor, we have a conflict
+           1. if they have different hash, but only one branch modified the common ancestor, we do not have a conflict
     4. Steps
        1. Call helper function to find the split point, the latest common ancestor.
        2. If there are actually no branches in the tree:
           1. If the split point is the same commit as the given branch, do nothing and return
           2. If the split point is the current branch, then the effect is to check out the given branch
-       3. Handle case 3.2.1: given branch deletes files
+       3. Handle case 3.2.1: the given branch deleted files
           1. find the files in the common ancestor but not in the given branch
           2. filter the files that are present in the current branch
-          3. filter the files that have the same hash as the hash in the ancestor, they should be removed (and untracked)
+          3. filter the files that have the same hash as the hash in the ancestor, they should be staged for removal (and untracked)
-       4. Handle case 3.2.2: given branch added new files
+       4. Handle case 3.2.2: the given branch added new files
           1. find the files in the given branch but not in the ancestor
-          2. filter the files that are not present in the current branch, add them
+          2. filter the files that are not present in the current branch, they should be staged for add
           3. filter the files that are present in the current branch, and if they have different hash code between given branch and current branch, call handleConflict helper function.
-       5. Handle case 3.2.3: given branch modified files from ancestor
+       5. Handle case 3.2.3: the given branch modified files from ancestor
           1. find files that are both in given branch and ancestor but they have different hash
-          2. filter the files that are absent in the current branch, add them
+          2. filter the files that are absent in the current branch, add them (to stagingArea? or copy to CWD?)
           3. filter the files that are present in the current branch
               1. if these files in current branch have different hash in the given branch
-                 1. If in the current branch, those files are the same as the ancestor, add the given branch version to the commit.
+                 1. If in the current branch, those files are the same as the ancestor, stage them for add.
                     1. If in the current branch, those files are the different from the ancestor, and different from the current branch, call handleConflict helper function.
+       6. At the end, make a new commit
 18. `public Commit findLatestCommonAncestor(String branch1, String branch2)`
     1. Helper function for merge
     2. Find the latest common ancestor for two branches